jhucompilers/fall2022/assign/assign02.md

 the function is created, which for a top-level function will be the global environment.

+Binding the name of the function to its value is just like a variable assignment, and in fact, in our language functions are just variables whose initial value is a user-defined function.

 When a function call is evaluated, the name of the called function is looked up in the current environment (and recursively in parent environments if